OK! THIS is the kind of stuff that makes cruising really fun!

 The baby turtles are very, very cute and they feel like velvet.
 They are a bit slow moving when you put them on the sand (and seem to get tired out and take rest periods) but once they get to the water they are gone like a shot.

 Being a part of this activity was something we all enjoyed immensely and will always remember.
-Since we often see these turtles when we are out sailing it was really fun to be there at the beginning of the cycle.

 Note: Photos and video courtesy of Chris!